-Completed in 1847, this beautiful historic estate has been transformed into one of the area’s most spectacular event venues.
+Completed in 1847, this beautiful historic country estate has been transformed into one of Southwest Michigan’s most spectacular event and wedding venues.
 Stonegate Manor is a hidden gem which offers couples the amenities of today, surrounded by the charm of a bygone era.

 “From the bridal suite to the main house to the reception hall, I was continually blown away by how pristine the venue is.”